ShihabRacs/flutter_networking/README.md

 # book_app

-A Flutter application showing the working of GET, POST and DELETE request.
+A Flutter application showing the working of GET, POST, PUT and DELETE request.

 ## Getting Started